shimamasanori/Unity-ChatGPT-Intergration-Demo/README.md

 ![image.png](https://qiita-image-store.s3.ap-northeast-1.amazonaws.com/0/3748634/4a0f0c0a-82d1-a00b-0ce2-a43a67888b09.png)

 ## ⚙️ Installing Packages and Preparing for Communication
-1. Use the package manager to install NuGetForUnity from the URL.
+Use the Package Manager to install NuGetForUnity from the URL.
+Then, search for and install Newtonsoft.Json in the NuGet Packages tab.
 ![image.png](https://qiita-image-store.s3.ap-northeast-1.amazonaws.com/0/3748634/edfd3d9c-4c08-12a0-cf1f-b12a9445a6df.png)
-2. Search for and install Newtonsoft.Json in the NuGet Packages tab.
 ![image.png](https://qiita-image-store.s3.ap-northeast-1.amazonaws.com/0/3748634/600e4db1-8b09-61f9-ac63-fc35d1fb0b00.png)

 ## 📜 Script Creation